 PhD, Political Science, University of California, San Diego, 1999

-Druckman has published more than 120 articles and book chapters in political science, communication, economic, science, and psychology journals.
-He co-authored the book Who Governs?
-Presidents, Public Opinion, and Manipulation (University of Chicago Press) and co-edited the Cambridge Handbook of Experimental Political Science and the forthcoming Advances in Experimental Political Science.
+James Druckman's research focuses on political preference formation, communication, and experimental methods.
+He also studies sports and politics (with a focus on gender), democratic responsiveness as well as the impact of race in various decision-making setting.
+Druckman has published more than 150 articles and book chapters in political science, communication, economic, science, and psychology journals.
+He co-edited Advances In Experimental Political Science and authored Experimental Thinking: A Primer on Social Science Experiments.
 He has served as editor of the journals Political Psychology and Public Opinion Quarterly as well as the University of Chicago Press's series in American Politics.
 He currently is the co-Principal Investigator of Time-Sharing Experiments for the Social Sciences (TESS).
 He also sits on numerous advisory boards, organizing committees, prize committees, and editorial boards.

 Druckman's work has been recognized with numerous awards including many best paper/book awards; he also has received grant support from such entities as the National Science Foundation, the McKnight Foundation, the Russell Sage Foundation, and Phi Beta Kappa.
-He also is an elected member of the American Academy of Arts and Sciences (pdf) and the recipient of a John Simon Guggenheim Memorial Foundation Fellowship.
+He is an elected member of the American Academy of Arts and Sciences (pdf) and the recipient of a John Simon Guggenheim Memorial Foundation Fellowship.
 He further received Northwestern’s Martin E. and Gertrude G. Walder Award for Research Excellence.
 His teaching/advising has been recognized with the Outstanding Award for Freshman Advising, an Outstanding Faculty citation by Northwestern's Associated Student Government, and the Karl Rosengren Faculty Mentoring Award.

 Druckman obtained his BA from Northwestern, majoring in mathematical methods in the social sciences and political science.
 He is also an Honorary Professor of Political Science at Aarhus University in Denmark.

 Campaigns in a New Media Age: How Candidates Use the World Wide Web to Win Elections.
 Martin Kifer of High Point University, Michael Parkin of Oberlin College, and Druckman are studying the congressional elections and representation.
-This project has been ongoing since 2002 and involves the coding of nearly 2,500 candidate websites, along with surveys of campaigns and experiments on campaign effects.
+This project has been ongoing since 2002 and involves the coding of nearly 500 candidate websites, along with surveys of campaigns and experiments on campaign effects.